IIEleven11/CloneXTTSv2/README.md

    - It will create metadata.csv for you.
 Lining up your segments with the corresponding transcript.
    - You have the option to validate the text.
 I have no script for that.

-- Convert all of your new segmented audio clips into 22050 khz audio files for training The segmenter script i made doesn't accept 22050 khz audio files.
+- Convert all of your new segmented audio clips into 22050 khz audio files for training.
+(I have since edited the segmenter script.
+I'm under the impression the sample rate will no longer matter.
+If you want to use something besides 22050 for this you should be able to.
+I have yet to test this though.)
+   The segmenter script i made doesn't accept 22050 khz audio files.
 The train_gpt_xtts.py script we will use makes use of the DVAE model/Data which is a 22050 sample rate.
 It appears that you may be able to get away with keeping your own dataset at 48000khz.
 I have tried this and ended up with a chipmunk sounding output.
 There couldve been an error somewhere else but from what I could see it was this upscaling from 22050 that caused it.